 Generali Group joins the UN Net-Zero Asset Owner Alliance

-We believe that capital invested should maximize both financial and extra-financial performance.
-Our goal is to help our investors identify and channel capital into strategies that are compatible with and contribute to sustainable development, based on their own needs and without sacrificing profitability.
+Our goal is to help our investors identify and channel capital into compatible strategies that contribute to sustainable development.

 At Sycomore, we are truly convinced that companies addressing genuine social, governance or environmental needs are the companies of the future and that only shared value can guarantee sustainable performance.
 Through our investments, our aim is to develop a more sustainable and inclusive economy, encourage companies in their transformation and demonstrate that it is possible to combine purpose and performance.